-A 2016 graduate of the University of Arkansas, Zach Riley enters his fourth season as a volunteer coach for the Razorback men’s track and field team.
+A 2016 graduate of the University of Arkansas, Zach Riley enters his fifth season as a volunteer coach for the Razorback men’s track and field team.

 Riley’s responsibilities include working on the development of the sprints and hurdles crew alongside long-time speed veteran, assistant coach Doug Case.
 Riley also assists Case with the 4×100-meter and 4-x-400-meter relay events.